ygboucherk/RAPTOR/README.md

 # RAPTOR
-PhilosoRaptor, the best cryptocurrency ever !
+PhilosoRaptor, one of the best cryptocurrencies ever !

+Note : not main repo anymore !